ramezrafla/redis-oplog/README.md

 - `cache/observableCollection`: No longer caching of data, just IDs; uses cache to build initial adds
 - `redis/redisSubscriptionManager`: Many changes to support using Cache -- removed `getDoc` method
 - `redis/watchManager` and `redis/customPublish`: New feature to allow server-server data transfers (see advanced section above)
-- The redis signaling has been cleaned to remove unused keys (e.g. 'mt', 'id') and synthetic events (we now use watchers) and to include cleared fields ('c' -- i.e. $unset).
+- The redis signaling has been cleaned to remove unused keys (e.g. 'mt', 'id') and synthetic events (we now use watchers), to include cleared fields ('c' -- i.e. $unset) and forced update / insert for avoiding race conditions ('fu' / 'fi').
 For more details check `lib/constants`

 Everywhere else, **major code cleanups** and removal of unused helpers in various `/lib` folders